tombye/trexit/_posts/2017-10-07-4-days-to-santiago.markdown

 ![Two corn sheds with wooden sides and doors](https://github.com/tombye/trexit/raw/gh-pages/assets/images/corn-sheds-in-shade.jpg)

-Farmers use them to dry out their corn after it's been harvested.
+Farmers use them to dry out their corn to be used as animal feed.
 The corn goes inside and the heat of the day drys it out.

+We also heard that they're used to dry out other crops like wheat and maize and that the height they sit at is to prevent rats eating any.

 ![Corn shed with the corn inside showing](https://github.com/tombye/trexit/raw/gh-pages/assets/images/corn-shed-with-corn-showing.jpg)